reedacus25/bgw210-to-influx/README.md

 •curl
 •wget
 •findutils
-Obviously bash isn't the worlds best scripting language,
+Obviously bash isn't the world's best scripting language,
 however it provides a lower barrier to entry than a scripting language,
 and bash is what I was comfortable with when creating this.